Lay judges in Japan: Process

 A guilty verdict requires a numerical majority of nine judges that includes at least one professional judge.
 Accordingly, the three professional judges as a collective have a de facto veto on any conviction that would be delivered by the lay judges.
 The Ministry of Justice specifically avoided using the term "jury" (Baishin-in) and use the term "lay judge" (Saiban-in) instead.
 Therefore, the current system is categorically not a jury system though this misunderstanding persists in common law countries due to lack of understanding of civil law criminal procedure.

 According to the selection process, the judges selected were to be a minimum age of 20 and listed on the election lists.
 Judges must also have completed a secondary level education.
 The vote of a majority of the lay judges for acquittal results in acquittal, but for conviction a majority of the lay judges must be accompanied by the vote of at least one professional judge.
 Lay judges are allowed to directly question the defendant during the course of the trial and decide on the sentence corresponding to the verdict.
 The previous system relied only on a panel of professional judges, and the majority of cases brought forward by prosecutors were those where conviction was high.
 Citizens chosen who do not serve in their role would be fined 100,000 yen.

 First lay judge trial under new law

-Katsuyoshi Fuji, 72, was found guilty in the stabbing death of a 66-year-old neighbor and sentenced to 15 years in jail at the first lay-judge trial held in the Tokyo District Court.
+Katsuyoshi Fujii, 72, was found guilty in the stabbing death of a 66-year-old neighbor and sentenced to 15 years in jail at the first lay-judge trial held in the Tokyo District Court.
 On August 3, 2009, six citizens were chosen to serve as "saiban-in" and join three judges at the trial attended by 2,500 people queuing to get into the sixty-seat public gallery.
 Because Fujii had entered a guilty plea, the lay judges' role was primarily pertaining to the severity of the sentence to be handed down.
 The trial was open to the media.